Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 • Other electrical issues (ECU, wiring, connections, grounds, etc.)

 Sit in the driver’s seat and turn the steering wheel as far as you can in either direction.
 It shouldn’t get more than 30 degrees.
-If you’re still rotating it at 90 degrees, there’s definitely a more significant problem.
+If you’re still rotating it at 90 degrees, there’s definitely a more serious problem.

 Steering Wheel Not Locked And Car Won’t Start